Register for Online Training

 MPOWRD leadership meetings must be facilitated by certified staff trained through the MPOWRD training program preferably those with a background in counseling, social work, health, or psychology.
 It is recommended that site locations have at least two adults trained as facilitators.
 No other adults are invited to meetings unless specific permission is granted and teens agree to the visitation.
 Fidelity checks may be requested to validate that the appropriate procedures are in place for MPOWRD‘s success.

 Our kids are not expendible… MPOWRD can help them cope, deal with their daily struggles and provide accountability, in a way that “adult driven” or “adult lead” groups just can’t.

 – Kim Obert, Parent of Kent Edwards (4/4/85 – 9/22/03)

-In schools, meetings will be most effective if they are run during the school day.
-Trying to get teens to attend before or after school, during lunchtime or in the evenings is extremely difficult.
+School meetings will be most effective if they are run during the school day.
+Trying to get teens to attend before or after school, during lunchtime or in the evenings can be challenging.
 If necessary, you may switch periods each week so that no one class is affected by multiple absences.
 This process takes organization and constant reminders to teens.

 MPOWRD is positively impacting youth engaging in high risk behaviors.

 – Charles Flanagan, Director of the Arizona Department of Juvenile Corrections

 Groups should be limited to 8-10 teens.
 Teens may only attend on the basis of privilege and not “be assigned or required” to attend.
 If a teen is not ready for the responsibilities of this group, he/she may be asked to talk to the facilitator.
 MPOWRD is the ultimate experience for SEL (Social, Emotional Learning) and should be available for any interested teen.

 It can also be offered as a diversion program as a means to count as hours/time toward fulfilling a required activity for supporting positive decision making.
 It is an excellent resource for Restorative and Trauma Informed Practices.